keitetran/BroadlinkIRTools/README.md

 You can use it from this page  https://keitetran.github.io/BroadlinkIRTools/

 ## How it work
-- Disable ads block on browser
+- Disable ads block on browser.
+I dont add anymore ads to this site, but adblocker will block connection to your hass :( Sorry for the inconvenience
 - This will connect to your hass via webservice
 - ...